Data fetching

 }

-For that, store the last “updated_at” from the transactions you already have fetched and use it as "since" parameter.
+To implement this, store the updated_at timestamp from the transactions you have already fetched and use it as the since parameter for subsequent requests.

-If you don’t have any transactions and your "since" is null, you will receive all the transactions already synchronized.
+If you don't have any transactions and your since is null, you will receive all the transactions that have already been synchronized.